adamk5550/docs/CONTRIBUTING.md

 ### Page Sections

 Each subheading on each page is a broad category of content.
+Links should be sorted alphabetically.
 Try your best to put your link under the most appropriate *single* section.
 Avoid adding your link to multiple Markdown files unless multiple languages or frameworks are covered equally.

+Sections without links should instead contain the following line:

+*There's nothing here yet, but there could be; [contribute](../../CONTRIBUTING.md) your own links!*

 ### Page Template